ropensci/CoordinateCleaner/cran-comments.md

-# Version 2.0-9
+# Version 2.0-10
-A minor, but necessary bug fix on one of the package functions
+Improved the error handling and messaging in cases the download of internet resources failed, as requested by CRAN.
+Added a reference for the methodology in the Description as suggested by CRAN.